ucb-art/RocketToX/README.md

 Then go into the **vsim** directory from top and run `make output/*benchmarkName*.riscv.vpd`.
 Note that the name should match with what you named your benchmark.

+> Note: If your tests failed, don't fret just yet.
+There are sometimes weird bugs in Rocket.
+Assuming this patch hasn't been upstreamed (as of 6/18/16), go into **rocket-chip/junctions** and `git cherry-pick e414fa15764b2c7b59c3318e48c44a4d7ab363bf`.
+Then go back to the **vsim** directory and run again.

 If you want to look at your waveforms to debug things, try ` dve -full64 -vpd output/*benchmarkName*.riscv.vpd`

 > Don't forget to git add all of your changes!